trothr/blog/sir.santa/2018/09/offsite.md

 vulnerabilities related to radio are acceptably small, making placement or relocation of the unit easier for offsite family is a win.

+Now it's a matter of reviewing `cron` jobs to be sure we push content to the remote server regularly.
+That's what backup is all about.

 ## Links

 One reason for using surplus, no AMT.